mrrezaie/ezc3d/README.md

 | Name | Downloads | Version | Platforms |
 | --- | --- | --- | --- |
 | [![Conda Recipe](https://img.shields.io/badge/recipe-ezc3d-green.svg)](https://anaconda.org/conda-forge/ezc3d) | [![Conda Downloads](https://img.shields.io/conda/dn/conda-forge/ezc3d.svg)](https://anaconda.org/conda-forge/ezc3d) | [![Conda Version](https://img.shields.io/conda/vn/conda-forge/ezc3d.svg)](https://anaconda.org/conda-forge/ezc3d) | [![Conda Platforms](https://img.shields.io/conda/pn/conda-forge/ezc3d.svg)](https://anaconda.org/conda-forge/ezc3d) |

+## Download binaries (For MATLAB users on Windows, Linux and Mac)
+The MATLAB users can download the binaries directly from the Release page of `ezc3d` at this URL: [https://github.com/pyomeca/ezc3d/releases/latest](https://github.com/pyomeca/ezc3d/releases/latest).

+Once the folder is download, you simply unzip it, add it to the MATLAB's path and enjoy ezc3d!

 ## Compiling (For Windows, Linux and Mac)
 The main drawback with downloading the pre-compiled version from Anaconda is that it may be out-of-date.
 Moreover, since it is already compiled, it doesn't allow you to modify EZC3D if you need it.
 Therefore, a more versatile way to enjoy EZC3D is to compile it by yourself.